sibStephen/-Protractor-suite/README.md

 After which run `protractor conf.js` (From the base directory where conf.js file is kept).

-This will run the protractor script mentioned in conf.js file.
+This will run the protractor script(File named - checklist-spec.js in checklist folder) mentioned in conf.js file.

 Happy Testing :)